cs1302uga/cs1302-tutorials/cla/cla.md

    In Java, the `args` array of a standard `main` method is used to capture command-line arguments and make them available to the program.

-1. Now that we see how to access, the command-line arguments in our code, let's see how different command-line arguments are parsed.
+1. Now that we see how to access the command-line arguments in our code, let's see how different command-line arguments are parsed.
 Try the following commands:

    ```